 What have you learned from competitive programming, and how does it apply to work?

 Coding at work and in competitive programming is very different.
 When you compete, it’s like you scribble with code because you need to do it fast.
 Chances are, other people won’t be able to understand your lines of code.
 But in the real world of work, you must make sure it’s clean and readable because people need to review your code or develop them further.

 But competitive programming has trained me to work in a time constraint and see a problem from end to end, including the steps to solve it.

 It’s 1 or 0.
 There’s no “almost there”–you either get the correct or incorrect result.
 That seeing-through mentality sharpens how you approach a real problem.

 What makes a good competitive programmer?
 Do you have any advice?

 First and foremost, a person who likes to solve puzzles, and second, can code.
 Coding well is another thing.
 Programming languages are like other languages—it’s meant to express what’s on the user’s mind.
 So, it also takes some skills to be able to code well.
 Then, if you know a few programming languages, you can pick the suitable one for a specific problem, bearing in mind the pros and cons of each one.
 For example, if you write in C or C++, the program may run faster, but it’d take you shorter to write in Python.
 There are all these micro-decisions along the process.

 But I believe that practice makes perfect.
 The more problems you’ve seen, the more patterns you recognize.
 The more code you write, the better you understand how each language can favor you.
 You’ll also realize that it takes you less time to read and understand a question, and that’s already a head start.
 Competitive programming is like many other things: you’ll get better at it if you keep doing it.

 Enjoy competitive programming?
 Check out Codegoda, a programming competition by Agoda.

-Lead/Staff Software Engineer – Android (Bangkok based, relocation provided)
+Senior Software Engineer – Full Stack (Bangkok based, relocation provided)